Skip to Content

 Pine trees and turquoise lake in the mountains

 Then, you can go back into the building to board the Titlis cable car from Trübsee up to the Stand station.
-Once you are there, you’ll need to take the TITLIS ROTAIR cable car to the summit station at the top of Mount Titlis.
+Once there, you’ll need to take the TITLIS ROTAIR cable car to the summit station at the top of Mount Titlis.

 Red Rotair rotating cable car in the mountains